Mohammad Najibullah: Minister of State Security: 1980–1985

 In 1980, Najibullah was appointed the head of KHAD, the Afghan equivalent to the Soviet KGB, and was promoted to the rank of Major General.
 He was appointed following lobbying from the Soviets, including Yuri Andropov, then KGB Chairman.
 During his six years as head of KHAD he had two to four deputies under his command, who in turn were responsible for an estimated 12 departments.
 According to evidence, Najibullah was dependent on his family and his professional network, and more often than not appointed people he knew to top positions within the KHAD.
 In June 1981, Najibullah, along with Mohammad Aslam Watanjar, a former tank commander and the then Minister of Communications and Major General Mohammad Rafi, the Minister of Defence were appointed to the PDPA Politburo.

 Under Najibullah, KHAD's personnel increased from 120 to 25,000 to 30,000.
 KHAD employees were amongst the best-paid government bureaucrats in communist Afghanistan, and because of it, the political indoctrination of KHAD officials was a top priority.
 During a PDPA conference, Najibullah, talking about the indoctrination programme of KHAD officials, said "a weapon in one hand, a book in the other."
 Counter-insurgency activities launched by KHAD reached its peak under Najibullah.
 He reported directly to the Soviet KGB, and a big part of KHAD's budget came from the Soviet Union itself.
+As the head of KHAD, Najibullah was also involved in the planning of the hijacking of Pakistan International Airlines Flight 326 with Murtaza Bhutto.

 As time would show, Najibullah was very efficient, and during his tenure as leader of KHAD, thousands were arrested, tortured, and executed.
 KHAD targeted anti-communist citizens, political opponents, and educated members of society.
 It was this efficiency which made him interesting to the Soviets.
 Because of this, KHAD became known for its ruthlessness.
 During his ascension to power, several Afghan politicians did not want Najibullah to succeed Babrak Karmal because Najibullah was known for exploiting his powers for his own benefit.
 Additionally, during his period as KHAD chief, the Pul-i Charki had become the home of several Khalqist politicians.
 Another problem was that Najibullah allowed graft, theft, bribery and corruption on a scale not seen previously.
-As would later be proven by the power struggle he had with Karmal after becoming PDPA General Secretary, despite Najibullah heading the KHAD for five years, Karmal still had sizeable support in the organisation.
+As would later be proven by the power struggle he had with Karmal after becoming PDPA General Secretary, despite Najibullah heading the KHAD for five years, Karmal still had sizeable support in the parcham faction leading to Najibullah relying more on Khalqists.